GI5006A - Diplomacy Old and New (2020/21)

 This is a highly practical module.
 Students will have opportunities to develop their ability to blog and use Twitter, engage in simulated negotiations and interact with practitioners through visits to embassies and other institutions and/or practitioner classes.

-The module makes extensive use of blended learning, including reflective writing on publicly accessible blogs by students throughout the module, with the requirement that they comment on each other’s postings; full use of the dedicated BlackBoard site for the module, including interactive use of the mail and discussion tools, lecture PowerPoint slides, full reading lists with hyperlinks, scanned copies of key texts not otherwise electronically available, and video and audio materials recorded by the tutor; and frequent emails from the tutor.
+The module makes extensive use of blended learning, including: reflective writing on publicly accessible blogs by students throughout the module, with the requirement that they comment on each other’s postings; the use of Twitter to share information and explore its diplomatic uses; full use of the dedicated WebLearn site for the module.

 Although it is concerned with the academic study of diplomacy, this is a very practically-oriented module which provides students with a range of opportunities to enhance their employability.
-They include: interaction with serving and/or former practitioners through visits to embassies in London and guest lecturers; practical experience through role-play exercises and simulations; the enhancement of students’ writing skills through publicly accessible reflective blogging throughout the module; and the development of students’ skills of statistical analysis.
+They include: interaction with serving and/or former practitioners through visits to embassies and other institutions in London and/or guest lecturers; practical experience of negotiation through a simulated negotiation; the enhancement of students’ writing skills through report writing and publicly accessible reflective blogging throughout the module; and the development of students’ understanding of the professional uses of Twitter.

 On successful completion of this module students will be able to:

 1. Understand the key historical developments in the nature of diplomacy.

 2. Demonstrate an understanding of the importance of diplomacy in world politics and explain the changing nature of diplomatic institutions and processes.

 3. Apply their resulting analytical expertise to write and comment with authority on the subject of diplomacy in contemporary world politics.